systematicguy/python-deadlines/README.md

 -   [https://deadlines.cpusec.org/ (Computer Architecture-Security conferences)][19] by @hoseinyavarzadeh
 -   [se-deadlines.github.io (Software engineering conferences)][20] by @sivanahamer and @imranur-rahman
 -   [awesome-mlss (Machine Learning Summer Schools)][21] by @sshkhr and @gmberton

+## Translations

+Python Deadlines is available in multiple languages to make Python conference information accessible to a global audience.
+We use [Crowdin](https://crowdin.com) to manage our translations.

+### Currently Supported Languages

+-   English (en)
+-   Spanish (es)
+-   German (de)
+-   French (fr)
+-   Portuguese (Brazilian) (pt-br)
+-   Chinese (Simplified) (zh-cn)
+-   Russian (ru)
+-   Indonesian (id)
+-   Hindi (hi)

+### Contributing to Translations

+We welcome contributions to translate Python Deadlines into more languages!
+You don't need to be a developer or understand Git to help with translations.

+For detailed instructions on how to contribute translations, please see our [Translation Guide (TRANSLATION.md)](TRANSLATION.md).

+If you'd like to add support for a new language, please open an issue.

 ## Contributors